Sqwincher

 The Sqwincher Corporation is an electrolyte beverage manufacturer founded in 1975 in Columbus, Mississippi.
 The manufacturing facility is located in Columbus, MS and headquarters in Muscatine, IA (Kent Precision Foods Group).
 Sqwincher products are now sold throughout the U.S. as well as select international markets located in Canada, Australia, New Zealand, Costa Rica and Mexico.
 The company also has a unique distribution model.
 Rather than trying to compete with the Gatorades of the world in the mass market, Sqwincher sought to market its products to ‘professional’ users, such as electrical utility or construction companies whose workers who are often laboring outside on hot days and need adequate hydration to maintain energy, mental focus and to avoid heat exhaustion.
 The company also markets direct to consumers.

 Sqwincher was founded in 1975 with the first high potassium, lower sodium drinks.
 But the company’s first breakthrough came in the decision to target a different audience, and to become as the company says “a hydration safety product for the industrial market.”
 The company exhibits at a number of trade shows that cater to industrial markets and outdoor enthusiasts.

 History

 The company was founded by Mack Howard in 1975.
 Howard was motivated by the belief that Gatorade should have a competitor.
 He crafted the drink based on the advice of a friend, a sports trainer.
 The friend suggested that he make a drink with a higher composition of potassium and a lower composition of sodium.
 A sports aficionado, Howard concocted the drink Sqwincher.
 Mack Howard's sons Cal and Tommy joined the company in 1985 and 1987, respectively.
 In the middle of the 1990s, the two brothers bought the business from their father.
-Sqwincher was acquired by Kent Precision Foods Group in September 2015.
+After a scandal involving the two brothers Sqwincher was acquired by Tommy’s nephew Nathan Hardwick in September 2015.